jonah-eagleson/penguinSpeciesPredictor/README.md

 ## About

 This app takes advantage of the seamless capabilites of Streamlit's framework to make an interactive machine learning app.
-Scraping a data set from the web using the pandas library and sending the data through a ML model using scikit-learn
+Scraping a data set from the web using the pandas library and sending the data through a ML model using scikit-learn!